 In the old days, maybe you could afford a few hours of downtime while you scrambled to renew a certificate.
 Today?
 Your competitors are a single click away, and customer patience is measured in seconds, not hours.

-Automated monitoring means you get alerts days or weeks before a certificate expires.
+Automated monitoring means you get alerts days or weeks before a certificate expires – SSLVigil, for example, sends warnings at 30, 14, 7, and 1 days before expiration so there’s no excuse to miss a renewal window.
 You get instant notifications if something changes unexpectedly.
-You can see the entire health status of your SSL infrastructure at a glance, across all your domains.
+You can see the entire health status of your SSL infrastructure at a glance, including certificate chain correctness, HSTS headers, Certificate Transparency log presence, and OCSP compliance.

 With manual tracking, you’re always reactive.
 You find out about problems when they’re already affecting users.
 With automated monitoring, you’re proactive.
 You fix issues before anyone notices them.